SAP/btp-environment-variable-access/README.md

              containerPort: 8080
          volumeMounts:
            - name: xsuaa
-             mountPath: "/etc/secrets/sapbtp/xsuaa/application"
+             mountPath: "/etc/secrets/sapbtp/xsuaa/authn"
              readOnly: true
      volumes:
-       - name: xsuaa
+       - name: authn
          secret:
            secretName: xsuaa-service-binding
 ```

 Of course, you can also create Kubernetes secrets directly with `kubectl` and mount them to the pod.
-As long as the mount path follows the `<root-path>/<service-name>/<instance-name>` pattern, btp-env-java library will be able to discover the bound services configurations.
+As long as the mount path follows the `<root-path>/<service-name>/<instance-name>` pattern, BTP Environment client library is able to discover the bound services configurations.

 **Note**: The library attempts to parse property values which are either stored flat, i.e. metadata and credential properties are located next to each other (DataParsingStrategy):
 ```